-But how long do RV batteries last?
-With good care and the right temperature, your RV battery can last up to 8 years.
-But, of course, this varies with the type of battery, discharge depth, and even the ambient temperature.
+On average, a typical RV battery lasts between 4 to 5 years.
+However, with good care and the right temperature, your RV battery can last up to 8 years.
+Of course, this varies with the type of battery, discharge depth, and even the ambient temperature.

-Here’s all you need to know about your RV battery’s lifespan and how you can elongate it:
+Here’s all you need to know about your RV battery’s lifespan and how you can prolong it.